1. The Problem

 -

-is returned and its data ownership is potentially moved to another variable that receives the return -
+api_serveris returned and its data ownership is potentially moved to another variable that receives the return -

 No matter

-or not, we are referencing and moving a data at the same time.
+unlocked_cachedies immediately outside of the scope ofnew()or not, we are referencing and moving a data at the same time.

 3. Solution 1

-We don't create intermediate reference, we simply mutate the data that the MutexGuard
+We don't create intermediate reference, we simply mutate the data that the MutexGuard referencing to:

 impl ApiServer { pub fn new(port: u16) -> Self { let api_server = ApiServer { port, cache: Arc::new(Mutex::new(HashMap::<String, BlockChain>::new())), }; let wallet_miner = Wallet::new(); api_server.cache.lock().unwrap().insert( "blockchain".to_string(), BlockChain::new(wallet_miner.get_address()), ); api_server } }